The Trollenberg Terror: Plot

 Later at the hotel, Brett suddenly staggers in, claiming that he had been lost on the mountain.
 Soon after, he attacks Anne with a knife, but Brooks manages to subdue him.
 Brett sustains a severe head gash during the struggle, but no blood flows from the wound.
 He is heavily sedated and locked away.
 Brooks recalls to journalist Philip Truscott a similar incident in the Andes that followed a similar pattern: a man murdered an elderly woman who allegedly had psychic abilities like those displayed by Anne.
 The killer's body was discovered to have been dead for at least 24 hours prior to his murder of the old woman.
 Brett escapes his improvised cell and resumes his hunt for Anne, this time armed with a handaxe.
 Before he can reach her, Brooks dispatches him with a pistol.
-Brett's flesh appears crystalized upon inspection and rapidly decomposes in the heat.
+Brett's flesh appears crystallized upon inspection and rapidly decomposes in the heat.

 The cloud has begun to move down the mountainside towards the hotel, so the guests retreat up to the fortified observatory.
 A mother realises that her young daughter is missing as they enter the cable car.
 In a thickening mist, a giant tentacled creature with a single huge eye appears at the hotel, smashing down the front door.
 Brooks manages to rescue the child from the lobby, both of them narrowly escaping.
 They return to the cable car, but the delay gives the mist a chance to reach the car platform.
 The transport motor begins to freeze, starting and stopping, the cable slipping, but the cable car arrives safely.
 The single cloud has now split into five while converging on the observatory.

 Hans, who left the hotel by car, suddenly turns up at the observatory.
 Once inside, he begins exhibiting the same obsession with Anne.
 Hans tries to strangle her, but Brooks and Truscott stop him as Brooks stabs him.
 As the monsters near the observatory, everyone makes Molotov cocktails to combat them.
-By radio, Alan orders an aerial firebombing raid against the observatory, which has a reinforced concrete roof and walls that can withstand the assault.
+By radio, Alan orders an aerial firebombing raid against the observatory, which has reinforced walls and concrete roof that can withstand the assault.